All the research before writing an Amazon listing is the hard part, right?

 By using our trusty keyword research tool Cerebro, I’ve found a nice list of the top 21 keywords.
 When I import the listing into Scribbles and use my keywords there, only 1 is used: peanut butter.

 You may also notice that PBFit is using secondary keywords – keywords that speak to customer intent.
 If a brand does this well enough, then Amazon will see that people are buying the product from all different manners of search terms.
-A high conversion rate makes a product rank higher in other categories then too.
+A high conversion rate makes a product rank higher in other categories too.
+This is just one example of how the Amazon Flywheel works to create more success for products that make their customers happy.

 You can see some of these intent-driven keywords in this Amazon listing: 8gs of protein, simple ingredients, great flavor.
-These are all clue that signal the product’s quality and benefit to the customer.
+These are all clues that signal the product’s quality and benefit to the customer.

 They also give great examples of how to use their products in their A+ content and images: toss a few spoonfuls into shakes or smoothies for a tasty protein boost.